 John W. Prineas, MB, BS, FRCP, (University of Sydney, Australia) was recognized for being the investigator who first described how myelin, the substance that insulates nerve fibers, is broken down in MS, and he was the first to demonstrate that myelin repair occurs during the course of MS. Dr. Prineas also provided pivotal descriptions of the diversity among lesions and nerve damage in people with MS — now a pivotal and increasingly exciting area of MS research.

-Neurologist W. Ian McDonald, MB, ChB, PhD (Emeritus Professor of Clinical Neurology at the Institute of Neurology at University College in London ) was the first person to show that loss of myelin results in the inability of the nerve impulse to continue across a demyelinated portion of a nerve fiber.
+The late neurologist W. Ian McDonald, MB, ChB, PhD (Institute of Neurology at University College in London ) was the first person to show that loss of myelin results in the inability of the nerve impulse to continue across a demyelinated portion of a nerve fiber.
 His work raised significant new questions in distinguishing primary and secondary progressive MS, and he has provided worldwide leadership in the role of magnetic resonance imaging in MS.

 A leader in MS research, Henry F. McFarland, MD (Neuroimmunology Branch, National Institute of Neurological Diseases and Stroke) was cited for his groundbreaking research into immune and genetic factors that underlie susceptibility to MS. His work in MRI showed that disease activity occurs even in the absence of clinical changes, and helped establish MRI as a vital tool in clinical trials of potential treatments.